-A meta-analysis of nine studies (n = 721) sought to establish the optimal cervical vestibular evoked myogenic potential threshold for detecting superior canal dehiscence syndrome, and to define the diagnostic characteristics based on that threshold.
+A meta-analysis of nine studies (n = 721) sought to establish the optimal cervical vestibular evoked myogenic potential threshold for detecting superior canal dehiscence syndrome, and define diagnostic characteristics.
 The included studies compared cervical vestibular evoked myogenic potential data to radiological and surgical findings in participants showing complex vertigo with signs and symptoms of superior canal dehiscence syndrome (Kim, 2022).

 Overall, the diagnostic odds ratio, area under the summary receiver operating characteristic curve, sensitivity, and specificity were 32.8483, .879, .83, and .88, respectively.
-In subgroup analyses, although the sensitivity and specificity differed by normal hearing level threshold used ( $\leq 65$ dB, 70 dB, 75 dB, 80 dB, and 85 dB), the differences were not significant among subgroups.
+In subgroup analyses, although the sensitivity and specificity differed by normal hearing level threshold used ( $\leq 65 \text{ dB}$ , 70 dB, 75 dB, 80 dB, and 85 dB), the differences were not significant among subgroups.
 Higher thresholds were associated with higher sensitivity but lower specificity.
 A threshold of 75 dB yielded the highest diagnostic accuracy, with moderate sensitivity (.75) and high specificity (.95).
 The quality of the evidence was low for sensitivity and very low for specificity, as risk of bias in the studies was high (Kim, 2022).